The Best Backpack For Backpacking Europe in 2023

 Top-Loading Backpacks

-For years and years, top-loading hiking backpacks were the only option out there for bags for backpacking Europe.
+For years and years, top-loading hiking backpacks were the only option out there.
 While this is certainly not the case today, they still are a popular option for travellers.

 They’re also built to be very durable, as they’re typically designed for hikers and not European urban adventurers.
 This means that they’ll hold up for years on end.
 They also generally come with a lot of pockets and straps where you can easily stash a number of smaller items without them getting lost.

 Want a quick answer?
-My choice for the best top loading backpack for backpacking Europe is the Osprey Kestrel 48 for men or the Osprey Kyte 46 for women.
+My choice for the best top-loading backpack for Europe is the Osprey Kestrel 48 for men or the Osprey Kyte 46 for women.

-Another benefit to top-loading hiking backpacks is that if you’re intending to spend a portion of your Euro trip hiking or camping, these bags are a lot easier to transition between urban and rural travel.
+Another benefit to hiking backpacks is that if you intend to spend a portion of your Euro trip hiking or camping, these bags make it a lot easier to transition between urban and rural travel.

 However, especially if you don’t really plan to stray away from cities or towns, top-loaders do come with some setbacks.
 The first setback is the fact that they’re, well, top-loading.